ilmoralito/100-days-of-code/README.md

 #day14 10-05-2020

 Solved the pending of the previous day, but when trying to show an image in the twitter card I have not been successful.
 I hope to solve tomorrow

+#day15 11-05-2020

+Now as recent days it has not been easy to continue with the challenge.
+My twitter is blocked and I will not be able to report on that channel.
+But here I am still continuous.
+Here is my progress, this is the most recent commit of the day https://github.com/ilmoralito/my-site/commit/dece138e2b69b8362aa19d532074696932b20cb0

+By the way my twitter account is blocked because I logged out and I don't remember my password.
+I tried to access n times and consequently they blocked me for identifying suspicious behavior